redpandaltd/openfaas-csharp-http-template/README.md

 NOTE: The value of the secret is read as a byte array and the stored as a base64 string.

+You can also use the extension methods `GetSecret` and `GetSecretAsString` by installing [Redpanda.OpenFaaS.Extensions.Configuration](https://www.nuget.org/packages/Redpanda.OpenFaaS.Extensions.Configuration/).
+You can read more [here](https://github.com/redpandaltd/openfaas-configuration-extensions/blob/master/README.md).

 ## Route templates

 Route templates are supported through HTTP method attributes.
 When used, the route template values are injected on the `RouteData`.